Financial-Times/n-conversion-forms/README.md

     email.registerEmailExistsCheck(backendServiceUrl, onFoundCallback, onNotFoundCallback);
     ```

-  **NB** It's recommended you have a hidden `#csrf-token` input element that you validate the request with in your backend service to prevent having your service abused.
+  **NB** It's recommended you have a hidden `#csrfToken` input element that you validate the request with in your backend service to prevent having your service abused.

   The backend service will be sent the following as the body of a `POST` request: `{ email, csrfToken }`.